watamario15/file-organizer/src/BCC Developer/readme_en.md

 This compiler is quite old and supports Windows XP and older, and can't compile 64-bit applications.

 # Notes
-The source code is "**1.cpp**," the resource script is "**resource.rc**," and the icon is "**app.ico**."
+The source code is "**1.cpp**", the resource script is "**resource.rc**", and the icon is "**app.ico**".
 You can edit and build by opening "**FileSeparation.bdp**" if you use BCC Developer.
 To avoid errors, don't put this folder on a path that includes other than English characters like Japanese characters.

 The executable binary file will be generated as "**FileSeparation.exe**" in the "**Debug**" folder for debug builds, and the "**Release**" folder for release builds.